-Metatarsalgia can be caused by a single factor, but more likely is caused by multiple factors such as:
+A single factor can cause Metatarsalgia, but more likely is caused by multiple factors such as:

 - Poor-fitting shoes.
 Wearing high heels or shoes that are too tight or loose can cause metatarsalgia.

 - Certain foot shapes.
 High arches put extra pressure on the metatarsals.
 Having a second toe longer than the first can cause more weight to be shifted to the second metatarsal head.
-Other foot problems such as hammertoe and calluses on the bottom of your feet can put you at a higher risk to develop metatarsalgia.
+Other foot problems such as hammertoe and calluses on the bottom of your feet can put you at a higher risk of developing metatarsalgia.

 - Morton’s Neuroma.
-This condition happens when the tissue around a nerve that leads to a toe thickens from irritation or compression.
-This is a noncancerous growth of fibrous tissue around a nerve and causes symptoms that are like metatarsaglia.
+This condition happens when the tissue around a nerve leads to a toe thickens from irritation or compression.
+This is a noncancerous growth of fibrous tissue around a nerve and causes symptoms that are like metatarsal.

 There are many ways to help ease metatarsalgia pain.

 - Ice.
-Apply ice packs to the affected area for about 20 minutes at a time, 3 – 4 times per day.
+Apply ice packs to the affected area for about 20 minutes, 3 – 4 times per day.

 - Wear proper shoes.
-Wear shoes appropriate to your activity and avoid high heels or walking barefoot on hard surfaces.
+Wear shoes appropriate for your activity, and avoid high heels or walking barefoot on hard surfaces.

 - Pads.
 A metatarsal pad or surgical shoe will help offload the painful part of your foot.